 Speaking of horse-drawn carriages, horse fans, in particular, will love Mackinac for its equine scene.
 Go horseback riding, visit carriage museums, or rent a private carriage.
 Cars aren’t allowed on Mackinac.
-In fact, motorized vehicles have been banned since 1901.
+Motorized vehicles have been banned since 1901.
 So horses sound like a great option.

 Outdoor activities include kayaking, sailing, and sunset boat cruises as well as bicycling around the 8.2-mile exterior rim of land.
-Go hiking at Fort Holmes, the highest point, or visit the famous Arch Rock, which spans more than 50 feet wide above the water.
+Go hiking at Fort Holmes, the highest point, or visit the famous Arch Rock, which spans over 50 feet wide above the water.

 For Mackinac accommodations, the charming (and quite grand) Grand Hotel offers on-site dining, a pool, a salon and spa, the Jewel Golf Course, and the longest front porch in the world (660 feet, in case you were wondering).

 After checking Skyscanner for the best deals on flights, hotels, and rental cars, you’ll want to get that pen and paper (or keyboard and fingers) ready to start a packing list.
 Or, rather than scanning for flights to these destinations, you can use Going.com to get cheap flight alerts directly to your email inbox.
 It’s our go-to for finding incredible flight deals.

 An island vacation typically brings to mind sand, sun, and surf.
 That means sunscreen, sunscreen, and more sunscreen.
 Additionally, you’ll want to bring hats, sunglasses, swimwear, sandals, walking shoes, and backpacks (to hold the sunscreen, of course).